Dorian

 Hey.
 It’s Dorian.
 Hope you made it out of the mall chaos alive.

-He hit send.
-Clean.
-Simple.
+Clean and simple.
 No emoji.
 Just enough.

 His bathroom door was cracked open.

-A sliver of light leaked into the darkened room, accompanied by the unmistakable sound of soft R&B pulsing from his Bluetooth shower speaker.
+A sliver of light leaked into the darkened room, accompanied by the sound of soft R&B pulsing from his Bluetooth shower speaker.

-A speaker that only connected to two phones—his and Ryin’s.
+A speaker that only connected to two phones — his and Ryin’s.

 He pushed the door open.
+Steam drifted out.

 Ryin stood at the sink, wrapped in one of his towels like she belonged there.
 Straight dark hair slicked down her back, skin damp and flushed, her piercing blue eyes meeting his in the mirror.

-“Hey, stranger,” she said, voice low and silk-smooth.
+She turned slowly and smiled, “Hey, stranger,” she said, voice low and silk-smooth.

 “I didn't ask how you got in, I asked, 'What are you doing here'?
 I didn’t ask you to come.”